1906 United Kingdom general election: Conservative unpopularity

 The Unionist government had become deeply divided over the issue of free trade, which soon became an electoral liability.
 This culminated in Joseph Chamberlain's resignation from the government in May 1903 to campaign for tariff reform in order to protect British industry from foreign competition.
 This division was in contrast to the Liberal Party's belief in free trade, which it argued would help keep costs of living down.

 The issue of free trade became the feature of the Liberal campaign, under the slogan 'big loaf' under a Liberal government, 'little loaf' under a Conservative government.
 It also commissioned a variety of posters warning the electorate over rises in food prices under protectionist policies, including one which mentioned that "Balfour and Chamberlain are linked together against free trade ...
 Don't be deceived by Tory tricks".

 The Boer War had also contributed to the unpopularity of the Conservative and Unionist government.
 The war had lasted over two and half years, much longer than had originally been expected, while details were revealed of the existence of concentration camps where over 20,000 men, women and children were reported to have died because of poor sanitation.

-The war had also unearthed the poor social state of the country in the early-1900s.
+The war had also unearthed the poor social state of the country in the early 1900s.
 This was after more than 40% of military recruits for the Boer War were declared unfit for military service; in Manchester, 8,000 of the 11,000 men who had been recruited had to be turned away for being in poor physical condition.
 This was after the 1902 Rowntree study of poverty in York showed that almost one-third of the population lived below the 'poverty line', which helped to increase the calls for social reforms, something which had been neglected by the Conservative and Unionist government.

-The Conservative and Unionist Prime Minister, Arthur Balfour, had been blamed over the issue of 'Chinese Slavery', which was the use of Chinese-indentured labour in South Africa.
-This became controversial among the Conservative Party's middle-class supporters, who saw it as unethical, while the working-class also objected to the practice, as White emigration to South Africa could have created jobs for the unemployed in Britain.
+The Conservative and Unionist Prime Minister, Arthur Balfour, had been blamed over the issue of 'Chinese Slavery', i.e. the use of Chinese-indentured labour in South Africa (see Chinese South Africans).
+This became controversial among the Conservative Party's middle-class supporters, who saw it as unethical.
+The working-class also objected to the practice, as White emigration to South Africa could have created jobs for the unemployed in Britain.